-This Pigneto cafe and restaurant, which is a favorite of local bohemian film types and radical literati, is a great casual hangout at any time of day.
-Perfect for lazy cappuccino mornings and laid-back newspaper reading; Necci is also ideal for a quick lunch, and great for happy-hour conviviality and relaxed dinner.
+This Pigneto cafe and restaurant, which is a favorite stomping ground for local bohemian film types and radical literati, is a great casual hangout at any time of day.
+Perfect for cappuccino mornings and laid-back newspaper reading; Necci dal 1924 is also ideal for a quick lunch, and great for happy-hour conviviality and relaxed dinner.

 Necci dal 1924 also opens an evening second hand vintage market.
-Here you can find old vinyl LPs, revamped used clothing, crafty objects, cool furniture, books and trinkets; you can dine on great dishes and drinks, and simply relax, sipping chilled beers in the garden, or swirl bold wine by the fireplace.
+Here you can find old vinyl LPs, revamped used clothing, repurposed material made into crafty objects, cool furniture, books and trinkets; you can dine on great dishes and enjoy aperitivo drinks, and simply relax, sipping chilled beers in the garden, or swirl bold wine by the blazing fireplace.

-I come to Pigneto’s hook-up institution Necci dal 1924 to sit by myself, kick off my shoes and bring a book to go along with my sunset aperitivo.
+I come to Pigneto’s hookup institution Necci dal 1924 to sit by myself, kick off my sandals and bring a book to go along with my sunset spritz.